 “Right.”
 Rodney went back to the stool, the only one the facility had provided though he noted there several more embedded in the floor.
 Ancient equipment had a habit of snubbing non-gene carriers though Atlantis had developed… an attachment to many on the city that didn’t have the genes.
 He tried not to think about the ramifications of that.
 He dug into his own pack and pulled out the thermos John had given him in the gate room.

 “I’ll cut you,” Rodney said and turned to the younger man.
 “I’m dead serious.”

 “So future ex-girlfriend?”
 Daniel asked pointedly.

 Rodney sighed.
 “Current ex-girlfriend.
 I started dating this doctor, Carson’s second in command.
 She was briefly put in charge of medical when Carson was injured in an explosion.
-John was hurt off world and she was put off and kind of surprised that I was his next of kin.
-I made it clear that I was just his best friend and that he’d asked me to be his next of kin after he was shot off world during the second year of the expedition…” Rodney waved a hand and took a drink from his thermos.
+John was hurt off-world and she was put off and kind of surprised that I was his next of kin.
+I made it clear that I was just his best friend and that he’d asked me to be his next of kin after he was shot off-world during the second year of the expedition…” Rodney waved a hand and took a drink from his thermos.
 “She put on this good face, you know.
 We even had a few dates, if you can call yourself dating on Atlantis.
-I had no idea what she really thought or what she had planned until one of people came to me about a pending data burst.
+I had no idea what she really thought or what she had planned until one of my people came to me about a pending data burst.
 She’d written a letter reporting Sheppard for being gay.”